-Infrastructure Users Fee Credit (17-6-316, MCA)
+Infrastructure Users Fee Credit: 17-6-316, MCA Legislation: SB 100 and HB 602, 1995 Session

 The Board of Investments may make loans to local governments to finance infrastructure to serve a new or relocated business that will result in 15 or more new full-time jobs.
 The infrastructure may serve as collateral for the loan and the local government may charge fees to the users for extending the infrastructure.
-The business may claim a credit against income or corporation tax for the amount of the fee it pays.
+The business may claim a credit against income or corporation tax for the fee it pays.